-NHS Medical Doctor Degree Apprenticeship Programme - 2024 Guide
+NHS Medical Doctor Degree Apprenticeship Programme - 2025 Guide

 You will need to provide some examples of hot topics you can apply during your medical school interviews.
-Here you will learn everything you need to know about the new apprenticeship programme in the UK.
+Here you will learn everything you need to know about the apprenticeship programme in the UK.

 This includes the ethical implications and some example medicine interview questions and model answers for you to look at.
 Combine your reading here with medicine interview tutoring to boost your answers and delivery.